 Analyse the migration patterns linked to feeding and spawning.
 Chilean jack mackerel seems to aggregate for migration and feeding while it seems to scatter for spawning.
 Also, spawning areas appear to vary spatially and temporally.

+Fish behaviour is affected by environmental change, thus is a source of information likely to help understanding the effect of environment on the population and informing on the significance of fishery data (e.g. CPUE).

 Stock Structure